-The Atlanta Falcons jersey has seen four color swaps over the span the team’s existence, which began in 1966.
+As of 2020, the Atlanta Falcons jersey has seen five color swaps over the span of the team’s existence, which began in 1966.
 While the team’s colors have remained the same, the dominant colors have shifted almost by the decade from black to red, to black, and finally, to red again.

 The Falcons debuted black jerseys with the team’s helmet logo on the jersey sleeves along with TV numbers at the shoulders, which was unusual at the time.
 Red outlines accompanied white numbers.
 As for the road jerseys, they consisted of black numbers with red outlines, along with the logo at the sleeves.

 In 1968, the Falcons dropped the sleeve logo in favor of Northwestern stripes, with a white-black-red-black-white combo on the home jersey and a red-white-black-white-red combo on the road.
 Another version of striping appeared at the base of the jerseys, featuring thin black and red stripes against a white background.

 From 1971 to 1989, the Falcons redesigned their home jersey, now opting for a red home jersey, reducing black to a secondary color.
 The red jersey consisted of white numbers, black outlines, TV numbers on the sleeves, along with a white-red-black-red-white Northwestern stripe combo.

 Click to Shop Atlanta Falcons at Fanatics: Atlanta Falcons

 In 1978, silver was added to the team’s color palette.
 Both the home and road jerseys saw a redesign.
 The red home jersey debuted silver numbers, outlined in black with a silver-red-black-red-silver striping combo.
 TV numbers were moved back to the shoulders and the helmet logo returned to the sleeves, between the TV numbers and striping.